 The competitive landscape of our digitally driven age has trained consumers to look for value before buying in.
 Perhaps that's why CoverGirl ditched its classic tagline for a more empowering alternative, and Pedigree partnered with Facebook Masks to promote National Adopt a Shelter Dog Month.

 Marketers must integrate tactics that skeptics won't see right through.

 Gamification is becoming an immensely valuable experiential marketing tactic because it allows brands to capture important consumer data through rewarding experiences that boost consumer engagement and increase brand loyalty.
 And when gamification is paired with the ever-expanding reach of mobile technology, brands can deliver messages to more consumers than ever before.
 It's no wonder the gamification market has become so popular that experts predict it will be an $11.1 billion industry by 2020.

-To maximize your experiential campaign's return on investment, apply these five tips for integrating gamification.
+To maximize your experiential campaign's return on investment, apply these five tips for gamification integration.

-1. Determine whether gamification is the proper fit
+1. Determine whether gamification integration is the proper fit

 2. Select the right technology